Khigh Dhiegh

-Khigh Alx Dhiegh (/ˈkaɪ ˈdiː/ KY-_-DEE or /ˈdeɪ/ DAY; born Kenneth Dickerson; August 25, 1910 – October 25, 1991) was an American television and motion picture actor of Anglo-Egyptian Sudanese ancestry, noted for portraying East Asian roles.
-He is perhaps best remembered for portraying villains, in particular his recurring TV guest role as Chinese agent Wo Fat on Hawaii Five-O (from the pilot in 1968 to the final episode in 1980), and brainwashing expert Dr. Yen Lo in 1962's The Manchurian Candidate.
+Khigh Alx Dhiegh (/ˈkaɪ ˈdiː/ KY-_-DEE or /ˈdeɪ/ DAY; born Kenneth G. Dickerson; August 25, 1916 – October 25, 1991) was an American television and motion picture actor of Anglo-Egyptian Sudanese ancestry, noted for portraying East Asian roles.
+He is perhaps best remembered for portraying villains, in particular his recurring TV guest role as Chinese agent Wo Fat on Hawaii Five-O (from the pilot in 1968, to the final episode in 1980), and brainwashing expert Dr. Yen Lo in 1962's The Manchurian Candidate.

 Life and death

-He was born Kenneth Dickerson in Spring Lake, New Jersey.
-Dhiegh stated his mother was "Chinese, Spanish, English, and Egyptian" and his father was "Italian, Portuguese, and Zulu"; he was raised in New York City, living in all the boroughs except Staten Island.
+He was born Kenneth G. Dickerson in Spring Lake, New Jersey.
+Dhiegh stated his mother was "Spanish, English, Egyptian, and Chinese" and his father was "Portuguese, Italian, and South African Zulu"; he was raised in New York City, living in all the boroughs except Staten Island.
 He moved to Arizona in 1977.

+Dhiegh petitioned to change his name October, 16 1962 with the change becoming effective November 25, 1962, when Dhiegh was 46 years old.
+His date of birth also appeared in the Legal Notice.

 Dhiegh died on October 25, 1991, at Desert Samaritan Hospital of Mesa, Arizona, from kidney and heart failure.